|Renewing Inalienable Rights, Rebuilding Communal Confidence, Re-energizing Sustainable Economy, Reviving Unbridled Spirit

 On Tuesday, August 28, 2018, Kumbaya on the Shore opened its inaugural exhibit "The

-Dreamer's Dream," in celebration of the 10th anniversary of Barack H. Obama's historic
+celebration of the 10th anniversary of Barack H. Obama's historic election as the 44th President of

-business hours of Kumbaya on the Shore's Ladybug by the Beach, with programmed
+during routine business hours of Kumbaya on the Shore's Ladybug by the Beach.

-Cleveland ahead of the March 4, 2008 Democratic
+ahead of the March 4, 2008 Democratic Primary to pitch

-Primary to pitch his bid for the Party's presidential
+his bid for the Party's presidential nomination, I was

-Auditorium for that first visit - because too many
+that first visit - because too many nay sayers contended

-- "fired up, ready to go" - and immediately went to
+from the beginning - "fired up, ready to go" - and

 I opened the doors to my business, Deuteronomy 8:3 Cafe as a volunteer recruiting, training, and